GoogleCloudPlatform/marketplace-k8s-app-tools/docs/building-deployer.md

   k8s.
 The downside is that templating capabilities are very limited.
   Follow instructions [here](building-deployer-envsubst.md).

+Include `schema.yaml`, a declaration of parameters required for provisioning the application.
+Follow instructions [here](schema.md) to craft this file.

 ## Publishing a new version

 A new application version is submitted by pushing the corresponding deployer image